KyleM157/jettywatch/_posts/2025-12-12-Model-Divergence.md

 For these, I went back to the wind charts as theyshow the situation clearly enough.
 Here we have two completely different versions of events for 12/19.
 The GFS model run shows a scenario with no swell and relatively minor impacts to our area from a somewhat weak area of low pressure over the Great Lakes (too far North) and a somewhat strong but too far south area of high pressure off South Carolina.
 Again, this is a bad scenario.

 The Euro is showing a much more fruitful scenario, with a powerful low pressure system far north of the Great Lakes interacting with a large High Pressure system southeast of the Maritimes.
-We can seee a fairly large fetch of S-SSW winds that would generate some decent, likely mid-period swell for our region.
+We can see a fairly large fetch of S-SSW winds that would generate some decent, likely mid-period swell for our region.

 Early runs of the GFS look more like current runs of the ECMWF.
 Hopefully that's the case.